PSPC Commissioning Manual (CP.1)

 Preface to the 4th edition - November 2006

-In 1977, a Building Commissioning Section was established in the Facilities Maintenance Division of the former Property Administration Branch of the former Public Works Canada (now Public Works and Government Services Canada [PWGSC]).
+In 1977, a Building Commissioning Section was established in the Facilities Maintenance Division of the former Property Administration Branch of the former Public Works Canada (now Public Services and Procurement Canada (PSPC)).
 This Building Commissioning Section recognised the need for early involvement in the Project Delivery System (PDS) but faced two big obstacles.
 On its own part, there was a lack of practical experience in commissioning; on the part of the design community, there was a certain resistance to change in the status quo.

 In February 1989, the working group produced a series of draft commissioning documents.
 In 1991 these documents were further refined, developed to cover all disciplines and consolidated into one manual - The Project Commissioning Manual, produced in 1993.